Pat Spillane: Minor & under-21

-By the early 1970s Spillane had joined the Kerry minor football team, however, he had no success in this grade as Cork dominated the provincial championship.
+By the early 1970s, Spillane had joined the Kerry minor football team, however, he had no success in this grade as Cork dominated the provincial championship.
 He quickly progressed onto the Kerry under-21 team where he captured a Munster title in 1975 following a nine-point trouncing of Waterford.
 Spillane's side later qualified for the All-Ireland final with Dublin providing the opposition.
 A 1–15 to 0–10 score line gave Kerry the victory and gave Spillane an All-Ireland winners' medal.

-In 1976 Spillane made it two Munster under-21 titles in-a-row as Kerry retained their provincial crown at the expense of Cork.
+In 1976 Spillane made it two Munster under-21 titles in a row as Kerry retained their provincial crown at the expense of Cork.
 He later lined out in a second All-Ireland final.
-Kildare provided the oppsoution on that occasion, however, they were no match for Kerry.
+Kildare provided the opposition on that occasion, however, they were no match for Kerry.
 Spillane collected a second All-Ireland winners' medal following a 0–14 to 1–3 victory.